Cut-based Conflict Analysis in Mixed Integer Programming: Dominance Relationships

-which propagates $x_4$ tightly.
-Obviously, \eqref{eq:compMIRexample} dominates \eqref{eq:MIRexample} since weakening $x_2,x_3$ in \eqref{eq:compMIRexample} gives exactly \eqref{eq:MIRexample}. \end{example} For completeness, we also recall that the coeffficient tightening-based reduction dominates the clausal-based reduction, and that the wMIR-based reduction dominates the Chvátal-Gomory-based reduction \cite[]{MBGN23ImprovingConflictAnalysisMIP}.
+For completeness, we recall that the wMIR-based reduction dominates the Chvátal-Gomory-based reduction as described in \cite[]{MBGN23ImprovingConflictAnalysisMIP}.
 Hence, \Cref{prop:complementation-domination2} shows that the cMIR-based reduction also dominates the Chvátal-Gomory-based reduction.
-In \cite[]{GNY19DivisionSaturation} the authors show that the Chv\'atal-Gomory and coefficient tightening reduction algorithms are incomparable.
+From \citet[]{GNY19DivisionSaturation} it follows that the Chv\'atal-Gomory and coefficient tightening reduction algorithms are incomparable.
 Similar arguments can be used to show the same result for the MIR reduction from \Cref{prop:mirReduction} and the coefficient tightening reduction from \Cref{algo:ReduceSAT}.
 Details can be found in \cite[]{MBGN23ImprovingConflictAnalysisMIP, GNY19DivisionSaturation}.